Welcome to Early Links Music Therapy

 Creative Arts Team Leader & Music Therapist

 Hi!
-I am Karla, team leader of the Creative Arts Team and one of the registered music therapists at Early Links.
+I am Karla, team leader of the Creative Arts Team and a registered music therapists at Early Links.
 The core of why I do what I do is to inspire and help people.
 Music, art, and psychology are major passions of mine.
 When it comes to music, I listen to it, sing, move to it, am soothed by it, and love playing and creating it.

 My mission is to connect and empower my team, clients, and their families/carers to build skill capacity and work on their overall goals.
 I use play-based and active music-making methods, including preferred music, instrumental improvisations, song-singing, instrument playing, age-appropriate music props (masks, puppets, parachutes, and ribbons) and song writing.